Frequently Asked Questions

 Biology honors students usually perform their honors research in the laboratory of a Department of Biology faculty member.
 In cases where the research is performed in a lab outside of the Biology department, a Department of Biology faculty member must serve as the supervisor of the project.
 As the Honors research supervisor, the Biology faculty member approves the Biology Honors proposal, the Thesis, and attends the Colloquium presentation.
 The student will register for BIOL:4999 using the section of the Biology faculty supervisor.

 How do I enroll for Honors Research?

 After being accepted into a lab for Honors Research, you should discuss the following issues with your thesis supervisor: In which semesters will I undertake my Honors Research?
 How many credit hours will I enroll for each semester?
 How many hours per week am I expected to work in the lab per semester hour credit?
 With these issues resolved, sign up for BIOL:4999 Honors Investigations using your thesis supervisor's 'instructor number' as the section number.
 The latter action is important for two reasons: (a) it allows your supervisor to receive due credit for guiding your research, and (b) it allows the Honors Advisor to keep track of your progress toward an Honors degree.
-The appropriate instructor number can be obtained from your thesis supervisor, the Biology Honors Advisor, or the Biology Main Office (143 BB).
+The appropriate instructor number can be obtained from your thesis supervisor or the Biology Main Office (143 BB).